 # curl

-# Fetch only the HTTP headers from a response.
+# Display only the HTTP headers for a GET request

 curl -I http://example.com